GetKompile/kompile/ADRs/Optimized Configuration Files Generation - 0004.md

   &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;\<argLine>-agentlib:native-image-agent=config-output-dir=src/main/resources/META-INF/native-image\</argLine> \
   &emsp;&emsp;&emsp;&emsp;\</configuration> \
   &emsp;&emsp;\</plugin>
-- Then we can write our own test suite and run mvn command for generating metadata.
+- Then we can write our own test suite and run maven command for generating metadata.

 ### Second option: Run sub-process runners inside a parent process
 - Tracing Agent generates metadata by checking which classes are used for specific purposes.
 Therefore, other than unit test suite,